Home Staging Tips for Selling Your House

 - Family Photos – for a couple reasons, it’s a good ideas to tuck those personal pictures away

-2. Style for the Buyer
+2. Style a Home for the Buyer

 Styling for the home buyer means we are showcasing the house – how it functions and what makes it awesome.
 We are not showcasing our sunflower collection or commitment to farmhouse decor.
 I think it works best to keep things mostly neutral with natural elements.
 This lets the buyer see the potential and imagine themselves living there.